Rep. Luft joins house republicans call for reform after LaSalle veteran’s home outbreak

 SPRINGFIELD, Ill.
 (WMBD) — Illinois House Republicans are calling for reform and accountability for mismanagement of the department of veterans affairs.

-Illinois State Rep. Dan Swanson (R-Woodhull) called this a failure of management by the Pritzker administration.
+State Rep. Dan Swanson (R-Woodhull) put the blame on Gov. J.B.
+Pritzker.

 “This was a failure of the Pritzker administration to manage their employees and ensure compliance of his own Illinois executive orders and CDC guidance,” Swanson said.